 There is also a Hybrid model in which not all content is openly accessible.
 Policies vary.

-Authors are encouraged to check Project SHERPA or OAKlist websites for publisher policies.
-Information about the journals are also available from the Ulrich's periodical directory - use the Advanced Search option to limit to open access journals.
+Authors are encouraged to check Project SHERPA website for publisher policies.
+Information about the journals are also available from the Ulrich's periodical directory - enter the title of the journal you are interested in then limit to 'open access' journals.

 Watch “Open access explained!” - by PhD Comics (2012) video to gain a better understanding of open access publishing.

 Bond University Library provides customer-focused, quality innovative services, information resources and programs to support the teaching, learning and research needs of the University community.